mrlolo70/Foundry/README.md

 You need to setup less to edit the styles for the system.
 Use the provided gulpfile and tasks.json for VS code and follow this guide for setup: https://code.visualstudio.com/docs/languages/css#_transpiling-sass-and-less-into-css

 ## TODO:
-  - armor styling
-  - calculate armor TN
-  - add modifiers on sheet
+  - add wound modifiers on sheet
   - remove tables from pc sheet?
+  - add school techiques
-  - styling item
+  - styling item sheets and cards
   - initiative tracking
+  - make things pretty
+  - currency?
   - check https://gitlab.com/woodentavern/foundryvtt-bar-brawl for custom bars?